 - Baking soda/powder: These two are used as rising agent to make the loaf rise.

-- Eggs: Any eggs that are large, free range or otherwise work well.
+- Flax eggs: Any eggs that are large, free range or otherwise work well.

-- Spices: Ground pimento aka all spice/ground cinnamon, nutmeg and ginger are all added to flavour.
+- Spices: Mixed spice/ground cinnamon, nutmeg and ginger are all added to flavour.

 - Fresh ginger: Some grated ginger root will really enhance the ginger taste.
 Definitely use a combination of fresh and dried ginger for optimal results.